 2021 Joint Ministerial Statement of the 39th ASEAN Ministers on Energy Meeting

-Adopted virtually at the 39th ASEAN Ministers on Energy Meeting, hosted by Brunei Darussalam on 15 September 2021
+Adopted on 15 September 2021

 1. The 39th ASEAN Ministers on Energy Meeting (AMEM) was hosted virtually by Brunei Darussalam on 15 September 2021.
 Hon.
 Dato Seri Setia Dr Awang Hai Mat Suny bin Haji Md Hussein, Minister of Energy of Brunei Darussalam, chaired the Meeting.
 H.E.
 Suy Sem, Minister of Mines and Energy of Cambodia was the Vice Chair.
 The Dialogues with the Heads of the International Energy Agency (IEA) and the International Renewable Energy Agency (IRENA) were conducted in conjunction with the 39th AMEM.